What to do when your business is sliding and people are asking hard questions? Smack talk Apple, of course.

 It’s easy to laugh at this.

-Apple Watches are now the best-selling wearable smart device in the world, while Fitbit’s struggles have sent its stock price plunging 75% since its 2015 IPO.
+Apple Watches are now the best-selling wearable smart device in the world, while Fitbit’s struggles have sent its stock price plunging 75 percent since its 2015 IPO.

 Surely some smack talk will get the stock price back up where it was.
 That’s all investors ever look at is the smack talk ratio.